 This spacing tool is an alien craft that kids can make and use as a spacing tool for handwriting.
-A finger spacer handwriting tool is a powerful device to help kids space between letters and words when writing.
+A spaceman writing tool is a powerful device to help kids with spacing in handwriting, specifically space between letters and words when writing.
 We’ve come up with a few different spacing tools in the past, and this space themed spacing tool helps kids better understand the concepts of spatial awareness for better legibility in written work.

 Sometimes, a child’s handwriting doesn’t improve given time and practice in the classroom.
 You might see a child copying words or sentences and squishing all of the words and letters together in a long string.
 There might be no space or inconsistent spacing between letters and words.
 It can be frustrating for the child and their parent or teacher.

 This spacing tool will help with spacing in handwriting in a fun way.
 My second grader and I had fun creating this Space Martian Spacing Tool and using it to practice spacing between words.

 Poor spacing in handwriting can be a visual tracking problem.
 It could be visual inattention or poor hand eye coordination.
 Sometimes, spacing is just something that needs more practice and a visual prompt like this space alien can help.